Auburn Bulletin 2024-2025

 HDFS 4700 is typically offered in the Spring semester.

-For the required minor in Global Studies in Human Sciences, students may choose from the following minors: Business minor, Philanthropy and Non-Profit Studies minor, Hunger Studies minor, International Minor in Human Sciences, Human Development and Family Science minor, Sustainability minor, Public Health minor, Global Cultures minor, Africana Studies Minor, Rural Sociology Minor or Asian Studies Minor.
+For the required minor in Global Studies in Human Sciences, students may choose from the following minors: Business minor, Philanthropy and Non-Profit Studies minor, Hunger Studies minor, International Minor in Human Sciences, Human Development and Family Science minor, Sustainability minor, Public Health minor, Leadership minor, African American and Africana Studies minor, Rural Sociology minor or Asian Studies minor.
+Additional minors accepted upon approval by the Director of Global Education.